Investors’ Relief: Qualifying shares, potentially qualifying shares and excluded shares

 E Qualifying shares - All of the conditions are met

 F Potentially qualifying share - all of conditions at 1-8 are met however the shares have not yet been held for minimum holding period.
 They will become qualifying shares on 25 December 2019

 Claire subscribes in cash for 100 shares on 18 March 2016 from an unlisted trading company, she has no connection with the company.
 On 19 March 2019 Claire disposes of the shares and realises a gain.

-Excluded share - Investors’ Relief will not apply to this disposal.
+Investors’ Relief will not apply to this disposal because the shares were only “potentially qualifying”.
 The shares were purchased during the transitional stage (17 March 2016 - 5 April 2016) and as a consequence for the shares to qualify for Investors’ Relief they should be held for 3 years from 6 April 2016; the earliest disposal must be on or after 6 April 2019.